This post has been updated. It was originally published on November 29, 2018.

 The Apple Watch app that comes with this diet and nutrition tracker is one of the most comprehensive we’ve seen for the wearable: You can view detailed readings of your carbs, protein, and fat intake for the day; scroll back through your meal records; and log water intake without unlocking your phone.
 In fact, the app is so impressive that Apple included a demo of it during the launch of the Apple Watch Series 4.

 Lifesum offers most of its features for free.
-However, if you go for the $3 monthly subscription, you’ll receive additional nutrition advice and diet recommendations, personalized for you and your diet goals.
+However, if you go for the annual subscription, you’ll receive additional nutrition advice and diet recommendations, personalized for you and your diet goals.

 Streaks bills itself as a to-do list that helps you form good habits.
 In other words, you decide on something you want to do regularly—sweating through a certain number of push ups, drinking eight glasses of water, and so on—and the app makes sure you remember to perform your task day after day.
 You can specify 12 different tasks to track, then customize each of these goals with colors and icons, which encourage you to keep your streak going.
 For more motivation, the app provides statistics that show you how well your willpower lasts over time.